Volunteers remove plastic waste from Egypt's beach ahead of COP27 | Africanews

 The campaign comes weeks ahead of the U.N.'s COP-27 conference in the Red Sea resort in November.

-Building on the outcomes and momentum of COP-26 in Glasgow, nations are expected to step up and fulfill their commitments under the Paris Agreement.
+Building on the outcomes and momentum of COP-26 in Glasgow, nations are expected to step up and fulfil their commitments under the Paris Agreement.

 Egyptian Environment Minister Yasmine Fouad said the upcoming conference needs to be about "active participation", not just "slogans".